Megumi Kurihara: Biography

-Kurihara began playing volleyball as a fourth grader.
-She plays volleyball out of the feeling that valley wants to become good at in Otsu Junior High School of Himeji, Hyogo Prefecture and, in June, 1998 that was an eighth grader, study abroad.
+Kurihara began playing volleyball in the fourth grade.
+June, 1998 there was an eighth grader, study abroad.
 The senior high school enters Mitajiri girls' high school (existing Seiei High School) of Hōfu, Yamaguchi Prefecture, and experiences three senior high school crowns of high valley championship in a first grader in an Inter-highschool/National Sports Festival of Japan/ spring volleyball match.
-She was chosen as a member of the Japan women's national volleyball team in the third year of high school.
+She was chosen as a member of the Japan women's national volleyball team in her third year of high school.

 In 2003, she joined NEC Red Rockets of the V league (Premier League).
-She won young eagle Prize in the black eagle flag meet in May of that year.
-At the World Cup in November 2003, she attracted attention with 19 years old combination with Kana Oyama.
-She participated in the 2004 Summer Olympics, the following year and achieved the fifth place winning prize.
+She won the young eagle Prize in the black eagle flag meet in May 2003.
+At the World Cup in November 2003, she attracted attention at the age of 19 years old Kana Oyama.
+She participated in the 2004 Summer Olympics, the following year and achieved the fifth place.

-In October 2004, she was dismissed from NEC red Rockets.
-The reason given was that "her style did not match valley-style of NEC".
-There was the rumor of the transfer to the Italian Volleyball League, but then she joined Pioneer Red Wings in November 2004.
+Megumi Kurihara was dismissed from the NEC Red Rockets in October 2004, reason being that "her style did not match valley-style of NEC".
+There was a rumor of a transfer to the Italian Volleyball League, but then Megumi joined the Pioneer Red Wings in November 2004.

 The No.11 V league was not able to participate from a meeting rule that "the player who signed for a club after the start of a season cannot participate in the league match" for 2004-05 season.
-A pennant race plays a held black eagle flag meeting in May 2005 and contributes to team championship.
-After a meeting, she left the team during a little by opposition with the director Arie Selinger, but she came back to the team in the middle of August, and the No.12 V league participates from the opening game for 2005–06 years.
-She contributed to championship for the first time in two pioneer seasons greatly and acquired prize for best distinguished services player / serve / best 6.
+A pennant race played a held black eagle flag meeting in May 2005 and contributed to team championship.
+After a meeting, she left the team during a little by opposition with the director Arie Selinger, but then returned to the team in the middle of August, and the No.12 V league participates from the opening game for 2005–06.
+She contributed to championship for the first time in two pioneer seasons greatly and acquired the prize for best distinguished services player / serve / best 6.

-In 2006, she was selected for an All-Japan women's volleyball team, but she was injured during a training camp and sent for the rehabilitation life in about a half year.
+Megumi Kurihara was selected for an All-Japan Women's volleyball team in 2006, but was injured during a training camp and sent for the rehabilitation life at the middle of the year.

-In June 2011, she retired from Red Wings.
+Megumi then retired from the Red Wings in June 2011.

-On 11 July 2012, Okayama Seagulls announced that Kurihara will move from Kazan to the team next season.
+On 11 July 2012, Okayama Seagulls announced that Kurihara will move from Kazan to the team the following season.